 Video EEG monitoring is the “Gold Standard” test.
 It will help your provider determine a final diagnosis.

-The Seizure Monitoring Unit is located in our Beavercreek office at 2510 Commons Blvd.
+The Seizure Monitoring Center is located in our Beavercreek office at 2510 Commons Blvd.

 HOW IT WORKS